beancount/docs/docs/external_contributions.md

 [<u>Long\_short capital gains classifier</u>](https://github.com/redstreet/beancount_reds_plugins/tree/master/beancount_reds_plugins/capital_gains_classifier): Plugin from Red S to classify capital gains into long and short based on duration the assets were held, and into gains and losses based on value.

 [<u>Autoclose\_tree</u>](https://github.com/redstreet/beancount_reds_plugins/tree/main/beancount_reds_plugins/autoclose_tree): Automatically closes all of an account's descendants when an account is closed.

+[<u>Evernight/beancount-valuation</u>](https://github.com/Evernight/beancount-valuation) (Vasily M) : A Beancount plugin to track total value of the opaque fund.
+You can use it instead of the balance operation to assert total value of the account.
+If the value of the account is currently different, it will instead alter price of the underlying synthetical commodity created by the plugin used for technical purposes.

 ## Tools<a id="tools"></a>